PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day3.md

 ***

+## Lunch break (12:00-13:00)

+***

 ## 3) A Day in a life of ...
+(13:00-13:30)

 Each Wednesday, you will have the chance to familiarise yourself with the different roles that constitute a professional data team.
-This week focuses on the analytics translator. __From 15:00-16:00 there will be a guest lecture by Lars van Geet (Fe1.018)__.
-Afterwards, there is time to for asking questions.
+This week focuses on the analytics translator. <mark>From 15:00-16:00 there will be a guest lecture by Lars van Geet (Fe1.018).</mark> Afterwards, there is time to for asking questions.

 ### 3.1 Analytics translator